Couple people that set up a living trust in Florida

 A living trust only works if you transfer your assets to the trust.
 The process of retitling your assets in the name of the trustee of your living trust is referred to as “funding the trust.”
 A living trust can be funded at various times, depending on your intentions and estate planning objectives.
 Here are the main ways:

-1. At Creation: Sometimes, revocable trusts are funded completely upon their creation.
+1. At Creation: Sometimes, living trusts are funded completely upon their creation.
 By transferring assets into the trust soon after it’s established, you ensure that all your assets are managed according to the trust’s terms and are sure that probate will be avoided.

 2. Over Time: Some people choose to fund their trust incrementally over time.
 This gradual funding approach can be influenced by various factors, including the grantor’s age, health, financial circumstances, or tax planning strategies.

-3. Upon Incapacity: A revocable trust can be designed to remain unfunded or minimally funded until you become incapacitated.
+3. Upon Incapacity: A living trust can be designed to remain unfunded or minimally funded until you become incapacitated.
 At that point, a previously designated person, operating under a durable power of attorney or another mechanism, transfers your assets into the trust.
 The successor trustee can then manage the assets for your benefit during incapacity.
 This approach keeps the assets outside the trust during your healthy years, potentially simplifying management, but still provides a mechanism for trusted management if incapacity occurs.

-4. Upon Death (via a “pour-over” will): Some people use a pour-over Will to fund their revocable trust.
+4. Upon Death (via a “pour-over” will): Some people use a pour-over Will to fund their living trust.
 The trust might be partially funded during your lifetime, and upon your death, the remaining assets titled in your name are “poured over” into the trust via the Will.
 The Will names the living trust as your heir.
 These assets will have to be probated, but once they pass through the probate, they’d be distributed according to the terms of the trust.

-Regardless of when a revocable trust is funded, assets intended for the trust must be correctly titled in the name of the trustee.
+Regardless of when a living trust is funded, assets intended for the trust must be correctly titled in the name of the trustee.
 This might involve changing deeds, account titles, or beneficiary designations.
 An improperly funded trust can fail to achieve its intended benefits.

 Requirements for Living Trusts in Florida